-Have you tried not looking at the screen and instead looking down at your feet to see if it helps?
+Have you tried looking away from the screen and instead looking down at your feet to see if it helps?

-This is because when we are moving, our brain gets confused with two different sensations, visual and vestibular.
+This is because when we are moving, our brain gets confused with two different sensations: the visual and the vestibular.

 Imagine a video game in the early 2000s.
 The camera is always set on one side of your character, and you cannot move it off that spot.
 Despite the limited view, many people found this to be an enjoyable experience.